CAWaterBoardDataCenter/SafeToSwim/src/faq.md

 Water quality data is inherently limited by the frequency and locations of sampling.
 Not all water bodies are monitored, and conditions can change rapidly due to weather, pollution events, and other factors.
 While this dashboard provides valuable information, it should not be the sole basis for making decisions about water recreation.

 1. **Incomplete coverage:** Not all recreational water bodies in California are monitored.
 Some areas may lack data entirely, while others may have infrequent sampling.
 Users should be aware that the absence of data does not imply safety.
+Additionally, statuses are estimates based on point data and may not represent conditions at other locations within the same water body.

 2. **Data lag:** Data is collected and processed by hand, which can introduce delays.
 There may be a lag of several days between sample collection and data availability on the dashboard.
 Users should consider this lag when interpreting the data.